arrxy/MusicGenerator/README.md

 # Then run the script:
 uv run python generate_continuation.py
 ```
-Note: For generation, refer to the configuration variables (MODEL_SIZE, CHECKPOINT_PATH,
-MAX NEW TOKENS, TEMPERATURE, etc.) located within the respective Python scripts (generate.py or
+Note: For generation, refer to the configuration variables (MODEL_SIZE, CHECKPOINT_PATH, MAX_NEW_TOKENS, TEMPERATURE, etc.) located within the respective Python scripts (generate.py or generate_continuation.py).